starburstdata/metabase-driver/README.md

 ### Releasing Driver
 To create a release from the `main` branch, head to actions and create a new release workflow.
 Enter in the correct semantic version, and submit the release.
-This will create a new tag and release with the provided version, as well as promote the CHANGELOG.md and upload the `.jar` binary for clients to consume.
+This will create a new tag and release with the provided version, as well as promote the CHANGELOG.md, update the metabase version, and upload the `.jar` binary for clients to consume.

+### Update Metabase Version
+If needed, `make checkout_latest_metabase_tag` will update Metabase to its latest tagged release.

 ## References
 * [Developer's Guide](https://www.metabase.com/docs/latest/developers-guide/start.html)